gbroder24/solar-system/README.md

 + Yellow is used for indicating the solar system app program starting screen and welcoming message.
 + Blue is used for indicating headings and user prompts in the terminal.
-+ Green is used for indicating success or valid input from the user.
++ Green is used for indicating success or valid input from the user and displaying a positive balance.
-+ Red is used for indicating no data available, errors or invalid input from the user.
++ Red is used for indicating no data available, errors or invalid input from the user and displaying a negative balance.

 ## Data Model